 It might also be objected that Socrates' conception of justice in Book 4 fails to meet the full scope of Glaucon's challenge.
 In its complete form, that challenge was not simply to defend justice as an intrinsic good but to explain the superiority of its goodness in comparison with a life of injustice (see 358c4-6, 360e1-362d3).
 Socrates' account of the psychological harmony of the just person only partially satisfies this demand.
-It is true that Book 4 concludes with Socrates contrasting the psychological health of the just person with the inner turmoil ($\tau \alpha \rho \alpha \chi \eta v$, 444b6) of the unjust person.
+It is true that Book 4 concludes with Socrates contrasting the psychological health of the just person with the inner turmoil (ταραχήν, 444b6) of the unjust person.
 This clarifies the superiority of the just life over a life of extreme injustice.22 But the psychological complexity implied in Socrates' tripartite division of the soul now requires an investigation into a range of unjust soul types.
 For it raises the possibility of different configurations of the three parts of the soul, each of which may fall short of the internal harmony of a perfectly just life but which, for all that, may be regarded as a better way of life.
 The tripartite theory, that is to say, makes room for lives that possess different degrees of injustice, at least some of which may possess considerable structural integrity.
 For instance, a person in whom the spirited part of the soul dominates and who keeps their appetites in check for the sake of honor may commit occasional minor acts of injustice while remaining fairly well integrated psychologically.
 It is unclear why such a life with its accompanying social and material rewards is necessarily less desirable than the life of justice as Socrates describes it.

 Let us take these two objections in turn.
 In response to the first, Socrates' understanding of the human good is indeed underdescribed by the end of Book 4.
-Still, he has numerous resources to explain why Glaucon's pleonectic theory of the good life is inherently flawed.
-The examples he gives of desires directed toward unhealthy ends (439a4-c8) or desires that conflict with one's
+Still, he has numerous resources within the argument of the book to explain why Glaucon's pleonectic theory of the good life is inherently flawed.
+The examples he gives of desires directed toward unhealthy ends (439a4-c8) or desires that conflict with one's sense of self (439e6-440b7) are all suggestive of the way the appetitive part of the soul can lead us astray from what's actually good for us and illustrate the limitations of relying on our pleonectic nature as a guide to human happiness.
+Socrates could contend further that a life devoted to the indiscriminate satisfaction of our desires is ultimately unsatisfying, leading us to constantly seek out new desires to fulfill.23 He could then maintain that his view of justice as psychological integration provides a more sustainable account of